 When to Hire a Defamation Lawyer

 Today, there is a steady rise in defamation cases, thanks in part to the rise of online digital communications.
-As a result, there is more demand for defamation lawyers who specialize in media law and online defamation cases.
+As a result, there is more demand for defamation lawyers who are experts in media law and online defamation cases.